 Today, the mansion is one of the most beautiful places in Portland to watch the sunrise over Mount Hood.
 As the sun peeks out over Oregon’s tallest mountain, you can watch the colors fill the sky.

-It’s the perfect, relaxing way to start the day before doing some more exploring around the busy city.
+It’s the perfect, relaxing way to start the day before exploring the busy city center.

 2 – Wander around the Portland Japanese Garden